dannsam/xenko-docs/manual/graphics/effects-and-shaders/shading-language/composition.md

 };
 ```

-The compositions are compiled in their own context, meaning that the non stage variables are only accessible within the composition.
-It is also possible to have compositions inside compositions.
+The compositions are compiled in their own context, meaning that the non-stage variables are only accessible within the composition.
+You can also have compositions inside compositions.

 If you want to access the root compilation context, you can use the following format.